Resources

 How Compiler turns a loose prompt into a governed query.

-The specification that defines how Kenshiki compiles prompts: CFPO ordering, evidence-to-zone mapping, compiler invariants, and the enforcement contract between the Prompt Compiler and the Claim Ledger.
+The specification that defines how Kenshiki Labs compiles prompts: CFPO ordering, evidence-to-zone mapping, compiler invariants, and the enforcement contract between the Prompt Compiler and the Claim Ledger.

 The HAIC Framework